 Dispute Errors with Credit Report Bureaus

 To be all over your credit score you need to get your credit reports from the three credit bureaus for free three times a year.
-If you disagree with the information you find in your credit reports you are able to dispute it.
-This way can help you build and maintain your credit so you’ll be trusted for a new credit card or car loan with favorable terms.
+If you disagree with the information you find in your credit reports you can dispute it.
+This way can help you build and keep up your credit so you’ll be trusted for a new credit card or car loan with favorable terms.

 Unfortunately, dealing with credit rating companies are not really that simple.
 The agencies have billions of transactions to deal with.
 When you call about something, they are just going to call your merchant on the phone; and if they claim that the charge is correct, they will drop your complaint right there.

 Even if you think that it would be pretty easy to prove your claim you have to wait their respond up to six weeks.
 And once they verify it and find that you did default on your bill you will need to start the dispute all over again.
 To avoid the trouble in dealing with the companies, first go to the source of the problem — the service that claims that you didn’t pay a bill.

-Recent amendments to the Fair Credit Reporting Act (FCRA) place additional requirements on credit bureaus, businesses that supply information about you to the agencies and lenders that use your reports.
+Recent amendments to the Fair Credit Reporting Act (FCRA) place more requirements on credit bureaus, businesses that supply information about you to the agencies and lenders that use your reports.
 Under the FCRA, both the credit report bureau and the information supplier have responsibilities for correcting inaccurate or incomplete items in your report.